3 Main Benefits of Low E Windows

 Not all Low E windows are the same

-Combining Low E with multiple panes of glass and gas fills such as Argon or Krypton, increases energy efficiency even more.
+Combining Low E with multiple panes of glass and gas fills such as Argon, increases energy efficiency even more.
 Other features, like weatherstripping and frame and sash construction have an effect.
 And remember to cater your window decisions around your climate zone.

 Also, if receiving tons of natural light is essential to you, be sure to ask about a window’s visible transmittance (VT) rating.
 This rating should be readily available for any window your considering.